wordplate/mail/README.md

 composer require wordplate/mail
 ```

+Login to the WordPress administrator dashboard and active the plugin.
 Then update the credentials in your `.env` environment file with your SMTP keys.

 ```
 MAIL_HOST=null